DataDog/go-profiler-notes/guide/README.md

 <img src="./timeline.png" width=600/>

 From the scheduler's perspective, the program above executes like shown below.
 At first `G1` is `Executing` on `CPU 1`.
 Then the goroutine is taken off the CPU while `Waiting` for the network.
-Once the scheduler notices that the network has replied (using non-blocking I/O, similar to to Node.js), it marks the goroutine as `Runnable`.
+Once the scheduler notices that the network has replied (using non-blocking I/O, similar to Node.js), it marks the goroutine as `Runnable`.
 And as soon as a CPU core becomes available, the goroutine starts `Executing` again.
 In our case all cores are available, so `G1` can go back to `Executing` the `fmt.Printf()` function on one of the CPUs immediately without spending any time in the `Runnable` state.

 <img src="./scheduler.gif" width=400/>